WordPress/test-handbook/get-setup-for-testing/email-testing.md

 Steps to use:

-1. [Download the Email Logger plugin](https://make.wordpress.org/test/files/2026/02/wp-email-logger.zip), install it from `Plugins > Add Plugin > Upload Plugin`, and activate it.
+1. [Download](https://make.wordpress.org/test/files/2026/02/wp-email-logger.zip) the plugin, install it from `Plugins > Add Plugin > Upload Plugin` and activate it.
 2. Use the `Email Log` menu item to view captured emails.

-You can also use this [WordPress Playground instance](https://playground.wordpress.net/?php=8.3&wp=trunk&plugin=https://make.wordpress.org/test/files/2026/02/wp-email-logger.zip), which comes with the Email Logger plugin preinstalled.
+You can also use this [WordPress Playground](https://playground.wordpress.net/?php=8.3&wp=trunk&plugin=https://make.wordpress.org/test/files/2026/02/wp-email-logger.zip) instance that comes with `Email Logger` plugin preinstalled.

 ### 2. Using Mailpit